211 IX: IX Software Family Assets (211.html)

 How to cd within a Bourne shell (bsh)

-This needs a detailled explanation.
+This needs a detailed explanation.
 So go to Source 13.

 Sources